 Story worked as a technical illustrator and graphic artist from his early teens, and studied art in the United States and Western Europe.
 After graduating from U.C.L.A. he worked extensively throughout North America in film and television production.
 "The collaboration drove me crazy at some point.
 Of course, the isolation in the studio can be challenging too, but it suits me far better.
 In fact, I'm filled with a melancholy at the end of the day and I can hardly wait to rise early and launch into the studio (to the chagrin of my family)."

-Story has worked for over twenty years from his studio in Los Angeles but in 2013 began traveling with his wife, and painting for extended periods in locations as diverse as Charleston, Santa Fe and New York City.
+Story has worked for over twenty years from his studio in Los Angeles but in 2013 began traveling for extended periods in locations as diverse as Charleston, Santa Fe and New York City.
 He works from his studio in New Orleans now, often twelve or more hours a day and six or seven days a week.
 His method of oil painting on canvas and panel closely resembles the classical method, used for centuries by masters such as Titian and Caravaggio, two of Story's heroes, fastidiously building up thin glazes, painting "fat over lean" with traditional materials.
 His work is included in private and corporate collections in the United States, Europe and Asia.